 - Without having data in the right spot, you can’t do digital user data in a way that makes customers’ and employees’ lives easier.
 Whether that’s iterating on new products or connecting siloed systems.
 But as Dan cautions, “make sure you’re clear on the benefits, especially as you tie new technology and legacy systems together.”

-- Make investments part of your core solutions.
+- Make investments part of your core solution.
 You can’t just put a digital wrapper on it.
 As Dan mentioned, “when transforming your organization, be ready to take bold action to modernize your processes from the inside out.
 Don’t be afraid to invest upfront and do it right.”

 Listen to the full episode here.